mundorum/oid/README.md

-# oid
+# -o-id

--o-id - Mudorum component model
+Web components based on the Digital Content Component (DCC) model for the Mundorum space.